When it comes to mortgages, you’ve got options.

-Becoming a homeowner is all about making choices both large and small.
-In terms of your mortgage, you can choose between a 15- and 30-year mortgage.
-The experts of Wyndham Capital Mortgage are here to explain the difference between the two and help you reach the best decision for your specific circumstances.
+Becoming a homeowner can be about making choices both large and small.
+In terms of your mortgage, at Wyndham Capital you can choose between a 10-year3 mortgage, 20-year4 mortgage, 15-year1 mortgage and 30-year2 mortgage.
+Wyndham Capital Mortgage is here to explain the difference between two of the more popular options – the 15-year1 and 30-year2 mortgages.

-How to Choose Between a 15 and 30 Year Mortgage
+How to Choose Between a 15 Year1 and 30 Year2 Mortgage

 You Can Go With This…

-One great advantages of opting for a mortgage with 15-year terms is you’ll be able to pay it off faster.
-This could be a great option if you hate being saddled with debt longer than absolutely necessary.
+One great advantage of opting for a mortgage with 15-year1 terms is you’ll be able to pay it off faster.
+This could be a great option if you don’t want to be saddled with debt over a longer period of time.
 And because you’re only paying your mortgage for 15 years, you get to cut down on the amount of interest you accrue over the long term.
-Yet another great thing about 15-year mortgages is you can potentially build equity in your home faster.
-If you aren’t familiar with the term, equity is the difference between what your home is currently worth and the amount you have to pay your lender.
-One thing to bear in mind with your home’s value is that it’s also influenced by the current market.
-It’s entirely possible that your property’s value increases the same with a 15-year mortgage as it would with a 30-year2 mortgage, it all depends on the current market.
+Another great thing about 15-year1 mortgages is you can potentially build equity in your home faster.
+If you aren’t familiar with the term, equity is the difference between what your home is currently worth and the amount you have remaining on the balance of the mortgage.
+One thing to keep in mind with your home’s value is that it’s also influenced by the current market.
+It’s entirely possible that your property’s value increases the same with a 15-year1 mortgage as it would with a 30-year2 mortgage, it all depends on the current market.

-In regards to the disadvantages of a home loan with 15-year terms, you’ll have a higher monthly payment than you would a mortgage with a longer length.
-Depending on your current and future finances and budget, this might not be a good option.
+In regards to the disadvantages of a home loan with 15-year1 terms, you’ll likely have a higher monthly payment than you would a mortgage with a longer length.
+Depending on your current and future finances and budget, you might opt for a longer-term loan.

 …Or You Can Go With That

-The first thing you should know about 30-year mortgages is they’re the most common.
-You might even be under the impression that you have to choose a 30-year mortgage.
-If you’re unsure about your financial future, or if you prefer to sway to the side of caution, you might feel the lower monthly payments that come with a loan with 30-year2 terms to be a better option.
-Even if you can currently afford the payments of a shorter mortgage, you might not always be able to.
-This is especially true if you suddenly find yourself laid off or otherwise unemployed.
+One thing you should know about 30-year2 mortgages is they’re the most common.
+You might not even be aware there are other options besides a 30-year2 mortgage.
+Depending upon your situation, you might feel the lower monthly payments that come with a loan with 30-year2 terms to be a more comfortable option.
+Even if you can currently afford the payments of a shorter mortgage, you might not want to.

-Another plus in the 30-year home loan column is you’ll have more cash to use on your other financial goals.
+Another plus in the 30-year2 home loan column is you may have more cash to use on your other financial goals.
 You might be fine with longer loan terms if it means you can pay off your credit cards and car payment faster or put more money in savings.
-Once you’re on better financial footing, you can devote more of your funds to larger mortgage payments.
+Then, if you want you can devote more of your funds to larger mortgage payments.

 Consider the above pros and cons when deciding which mortgage terms to accept.
 Gather info from your mortgage lender as well as your friends and family who currently have mortgages.
-Always go with your gut, and be sure your finances are prepared for any contingency.
 Want more info?
 Let us help!